-The full agenda for this year's International Live Music Conference has been announced online today
+The full agenda for this year's International Live Music Conference was announced online today

 Sign up for IQ Index